XxxHolic: Original video animations

 A two-DVD original video animation, entitled xxxHOLiC Shunmuki (xxxHOLiC 春夢記) was also released by Production I.G.
-The first DVD for this OVA was released on February 17, 2009 with the 14th volume of the Japanese manga.
+The first DVD for this OVA was released on February 17, 2009, with the 14th volume of the Japanese manga.
 The second one was released alongside volume 15 on June 26, 2009.
 Its story focuses on how Haruka Domeki tells Watanuki and Domeki to search for four items, which lead Watanuki to enter into the Dream World.
 The OVA was rereleased in Blu-ray format alongside the first volume of xxxHolic Rei on October 23, 2013.

 Another OVA titled xxxHolic Rō (×××HOLiC・籠) was shipped with the 17th volume of the xxxHolic manga on April 23, 2010.
-It is set ever since Yūko's death, and follows Watanuki's life as the new shop's owner.
-Another OVA titled xxxHolic: Rō Adayume (×××HOLiC・籠 あだゆめ) was released on March 9, 2011 as included with a special edition from volume 19.
+It is set after Yūko's death, and follows Watanuki's life as the new shop's owner.
+Another OVA titled xxxHolic: Rō Adayume (×××HOLiC・籠 あだゆめ) was released on March 9, 2011, as included with a special edition of volume 19.
 In the OVA, Watanuki sees various parts of Domeki's life, including his childhood and the events that happened across the series.

-Live-action TV series
+Drama

-It was announced on September 7, 2012, that xxxHolic will be adapted into a live action TV series for airing at February 24, 2013 on WOWOW, titled CLAMP Drama xxxHOLiC (CLAMPドラマ ホリック〜xxxHOLiC〜, CLAMP Dorama Horriku).
-Anne Watanabe plays the role of Yuko Ichihara, while Shota Sometani plays the character Kimihiro Watanuki.
-The series is directed by Keisuke Toyoshima.
-It ran for eight episodes.
-It features "Aitai" from Suga Shikao as its opening theme song.
-The series was collected in a box released in both DVD and Blu-ray format on November 6, 2013.
+On September 7, 2012, it was announced that xxxHolic would be adapted into a television drama, titled CLAMP Drama xxxHOLiC (CLAMPドラマ ホリック〜xxxHOLiC〜, CLAMP Dorama Horriku).
+Anne Watanabe played the role of Yuko Ichihara, while Shota Sometani played the character Kimihiro Watanuki.
+The series was directed by Keisuke Toyoshima.
+The series ran for eight episodes on Wowow from February 24 to April 14, 2013.
+The opening theme song is "Aitai" (アイタイ), performed by Shikao Suga, while the ending theme song is "You Tell Me", performed by Chay.